thomassabbe/drone-object-detection-using-haar-cascades/README.md

  -------------------------------------------------------------------------
 Welcome to the repository of object detection using haar cascades.

 Disclaimer: some of the functions inside this repo have options to debug.
 This contains text output and/or visual output.
+This is not implemented in this README-file, but can be found when opening 'main.py'.
 If you wish to see a practical tutorial, please visit [this link](https://youtu.be/_pKXK4r-oxs)

 # Content of this repository, in correct order of dronevision_library.py: